. in the context of sociology or religion,

 Genesis story (3:7):

-"( Then the eyes of both of them were opened,
+"( Then the eyes of both of them were opened,. "(fig-leafing) has previously described the idea

 and they realized that they were naked.